cyanmishra92/CMPSC497-Fall19/README.md

 For example: $ssh -XY cxm2114@cse-p204inst04.cse.psu.edu This will ask you to authenticate for logging in.
 You can use your CSE password and 2FA to log in.

-2. Download the anaconda installtion script fromanaconda site (https://repo.anaconda.com/archive/Anaconda2-2019.10-Linux-x86_64.sh)
+2. Download the anaconda installtion script from anaconda site (https://repo.anaconda.com/archive/Anaconda2-2019.10-Linux-x86_64.sh)

         $wget "https://repo.anaconda.com/archive/Anaconda2-2019.10-Linux-x86_64.sh"